 2. Reduced Tolerance and Dependence

 By avoiding high doses, microdosing may help prevent patients from developing significant opioid tolerance.
-This is crucial because a lower tolerance can decrease the likelihood of individuals seeking stronger opioids to achieve desired effects, thereby reducing the risk of accidental overdoses from illicit substances.
+This is crucial because a lower tolerance can decrease the likelihood of individuals seeking more potent opioids to achieve desired effects, thereby reducing the risk of accidental overdoses from illicit substances.

 3. Improved Treatment Engagement